lijcam/Instruqt/kubernetes-fundamentals/02-deploy-application-using-kubernetes-objects/assignment.md

 oc get -A routes
 ```

+We only have a small cluster with a handful of routes.
+What if we had a larger cluster, with countless applications?
 What if we don't know what project something is in?
 We can use a label selector to find it.

+If we look at the `pacman-route.yaml` Kubernetes Object in the Editor Tab, we can pick one of the labels and ask Kubernetes which route has the corresponding label.

 ```
 oc get -A routes -l app=pacman